The American Tubs Walk-in Bath Series

 Make sure to ask your dealer about installation options and requirements before creating your final budget.

-This system delivers an all-over circulatory massage through 20 state-of-the-art jets placed in key areas around your tub.
+This system delivers an all-over circulatory massage through 20 state-of-the-art jets placed in key areas around your soaking bath.
 This is great for those who suffer from poor circulation due to diabetes or various other ailments.

 The air massage enhances the effect of weightlessness that the water provides for your body.
 It actively lowers blood pressure while increasing heart rate for a healthier cardiovascular system.